Dirck Rembrantsz van Nierop

 Dirck Rembrantsz van Nierop (1610 – 4 November 1682) was a seventeenth-century Dutch cartographer, mathematician, surveyor, astronomer, shoemaker and Mennonite teacher.

 Life

+Dirck Rembrantsz van Nierop was born in 1610 in Nieuwe Niedorp in North Holland.
+His patronymic name, Rembrantsz, indicates that his father was named Rembrandt, while the toponymic "van Nierop" refers to his place of origin near Nieuwe Niedorp.

+Van Nierop came from a modest artisan background and initially worked as a shoemaker.
+Despite limited formal education and little knowledge of foreign languages, he developed an interest in mathematics and astronomy through self-study.

-Van Nierop was born and died at Nieuwe Niedorp ("Nierop"), Holland (now in North Holland).
-Several times he visited René Descartes in Egmond-Binnen.
-The philosopher was so impressed by Van Nierop's knowledge that he even brought him to the attention of Constantijn Huygens and Frans van Schooten.
+His growing reputation for mathematical ability brought him into contact with leading intellectual figures of the Dutch Republic.
+Van Nierop visited the philosopher René Descartes in Egmond-Binnen, who was sufficiently impressed by his knowledge to introduce him to scholars including Constantijn Huygens and the mathematician Frans van Schooten.

+Although largely self-taught, Van Nierop became respected among mathematicians and navigators of the seventeenth century and took part in the broader network of scientific correspondence in the Dutch Republic.

+Career

 He has more than thirty scientific publications to his name.
 He also has many designs of sundials to his name.
 In addition he was a consultant in the field of navigational charts and active for the Dutch VOC.
 He was the teacher of later celebrities such as: